 In the aftermath of Cambodia’s civil war both the Khmer Rouge and the Phnom Penh government used logging to fund military campaigns.
 The war ended in 1998, but the destruction of Cambodia’s forests through illegal logging and associated corruption continues.
 Global Witness has exposed how the country’s most powerful logging syndicate is led by relatives of Prime Minister Hun Sen and other senior officials.

 Since 2008, these timber barons have diversified their interests, buying up vast tracts of land for plantations growing export crops like rubber and sugar.
-A sudden wave of land grabbing has gripped the country, with 2 million hectares of land – roughly 11 per cent of Cambodia’s total land mass – transferred largely from small-scale farmers to agricultural companies.
+A sudden wave of land grabbing has gripped the country, with 2.6 million hectares of land – roughly 14 per cent of Cambodia’s total land mass – transferred largely from small-scale farmers to agricultural companies.
 At the beginning of 2009, concessions totalled just 1.1 million hectares - there's now more than twice that number.